-The Company intends to address its working capital deficiency through a combination of debt settlement agreements and private placement financings.
+The Company intends to address its working capital deficiency through additional private placement financings.

 Market risk

 Market risk is the risk that changes in market prices, such as foreign exchange rates and interest rates will affect the Company's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return on capital.